mmashoto/sql_data_warehouse_project/README.md

 ```

-For a more comprehensive overview of the data quality checks and results, please refer to the  [data_quality_checks](/tests/)
+For a more comprehensive overview of the data quality checks and results, please refer to the  [data_quality_checks](/tests/).
+A detailed issue log of the ETL pipeline was maintained and it tracked all the records of the anomalies per Medallion Layer and how their were remedied.
+The log for each incident detailed the specific issue, the root_cause analysis and the corrective action.
+For the full tracker, please click [**here**](docs/terravolt_changelog.xlsx)
+g
 ## Data Integration

 Consolidate data from ERP & CRM into a centralized warehouse.